-The new Oppenheimer Center for Entrepreneurship and Innovation (OC) is waiting for Foresters when we return to campus.
+Welcome to the Oppenheimer Center for Entrepreneurship and Innovation (OC).
 Located on the second floor of the Donnelley and Lee Library, the OC is the place where students can literally and figuratively “Make it”!
 Students need only bring their curiosity, their drive, their ideas, and their vision and we’ll show them how to make those into new ventures.

 “Entrepreneurship and innovation happen when people identify problems worth solving and can effectively mobilize the people, resources and networks to solve them.”
-Co-Director of the Entrepreneurship and Innovation Program (ENTP) Patricia “Trish” Thomas said.
+Entrepreneur-in-Residence Patricia “Trish” Thomas said.
 “Our ENTP program and curriculum is designed to give students the context, knowledge, skills, and discipline to make change happen, and the OC gives them a place to work together to do it.”

 Then, Rampolla, Thomas, and Adam Cortright, Facilities Management Associate Director, brought in Forward Space to assist with furniture selection and specification, and Valenti Builders to construct the space.
 “The Oppenheimer Center is a refreshing update for the College,” Cortright said.
 “The colors are vibrant!
 The furniture and space are flexible enough to accommodate many different functions of teaching and events.
 I thoroughly enjoyed working on this project with Trish (Thomas), Kate (Jackson) and their team of students and contractors for this much needed space on campus.”

-“Entrepreneurship is the #1 minor at the College, and more than 14% of Foresters take ENTP courses.
-Our vision for the OC is that it will become a connection point on campus for students, and faculty, from all areas of study - because change requires collaboration among people with diverse skills, interests, and perspectives,” Chair of Entrepreneurship and Innovation and Professor of Economics Amanda Felkey said.
+“Entrepreneurship is the #1 minor at the College.
+Our vision for the OC is that it will become a connection point on campus for students, and faculty, from all areas of study - because change requires collaboration among people with diverse skills, interests, and perspectives," Chair of Entrepreneurship and Innovation and Professor of Economics Amanda Felkey said.

 The OC will make it possible for students and faculty to contribute to each other, customize the space to their team needs, and succeed by collaborating with each other and with faculty and community mentors.